Constraining intrinsic S-type AGB masses and third dredge-up using pulsation: METHODS

 \subsubsection{Detailed AGB stellar models}

 We make use of the detailed TP-AGB models from \cite{karakas_stellar_2016}, supplemented with a higher resolution grid of initial masses between 0.9 to 1.5 \Msun, as described in Table \ref{tab:tpagb_grid}.
 The grid covers three values for the initial global metallicity Z (0.014, 0.007, 0.0028), with canonical helium abundances Y of (0.28, 0.26, 0.25) respectively.
 We assume that solar metallicity is Z = 0.014 \citep{asplund_2009}, and the other metallicities are assumed to have a scaled-solar composition.
 The lowest initial mass model of 0.9 \Msun\ is intended to serve as a low limit of realistic initial masses, given the age of the Universe of 13.8 Gyr, and that the time taken to reach the TP-AGB for a star of this mass would be $\sim18$ Gyr at Z = 0.014, or $\sim 14.6$ Gyr at Z = 0.007.
+Due to convergence issues for the 2.0 \Msun\ model for Z = 0.007, we use a 2.1 \Msun\ model instead.
 We include a Reimers' mass-loss rate on the red giant branch with $\eta = 0.4$ for masses up to and including 1.5 \Msun, as the much longer RGB lifetimes for these lower masses would cause more envelope mass to be lost relative to the total mass.
 On the AGB phase, we use the \cite{vassiliadis_wood_1993} mass-loss prescription for all models.